greenpixels/godot-arch/ReadMe.md

 - Run `./godot-arch` (or `./godot-arch.exe` for Windows) either locally in your terminal or in your CI via e.g. "*GitHub-Actions*"

 ## Linting Rules
-GodotArch comes with a set of preconfigured rules and defaults that are a personal perference.
+GodotArch comes with a set of preconfigured rules and defaults that are a personal preference.
 You can of course completely customize that behaviour via the `godot-arch.config.yaml` configuration file by adding or removing rules from `includePatterns` and `ignorePatterns`.

 ### Rule: `"Allowed File Location"`
 Checks whether matched files are allowed to be in the location they are in.
 For example, if we want `.tscn` files to only be somewhere inside of a `./scenes` folder and we also want `.png` and `.jpeg` only to be inside of `./images`, then we can declare it as such: